totalspectrum/riscvp2/README.md

 Once you've edited the Makefile as described above, you should be able to do `make install` to copy the necessary files to the RISC-V toolchain directory.

-## Building Applications
+## Building C Applications

 Now you should be ready to build.
 To create a P2 compatible ELF file, do:
 ```
-   riscv-none-embed-gcc -T riscvp2.ld -Os -o hello.elf hello.c -lc -lgloss
+   riscv-none-embed-gcc -T riscvp2.ld -Os -o hello.elf hello.c
 ```

 The `-T riscvp2.ld` says to link for the P2.
-The `-lc` and `-lgloss` are necessary; `libgloss` contains the implementations for system calls, and if we don't include this after an explicit `-lc` the default link order will not find them.
+Other options are as usual for GCC.

 You may want to also pass `-specs=nano.specs`.
 This uses a reduced version of the newlib C library ("nano-newlib") which still has most useful functionality but is much smaller.